Abhinavnj/url-crawler/README.md

 # url-crawler

-Basic URL crawler written in Python w/ multithreading
+Basic URL crawler written in Python with multithreading.